mattinatux/top-project-calc/README.md

     - Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear”

     - Display a snarky error message if the user tries to divide by 0… don’t let it crash your calculator!

+Time Log:
+- about 2.5 hours from nothing to storing the button clicks (on way to making it work)